Robert Stewart, Viscount Castlereagh: Irish interventions

-Loss of home constituency
+Loss and recovery of his home constituency

 In Ireland, the Anglo-Irish Ascendancy was slow to forgive Castlereagh for the loss of their parliament.
 The Dowager Marchioness of Downshire broke her family's electoral truce with the Stewarts in County Down and in July 1805 forced Castlereagh to defend his (now Westminster) parliamentary seat.
 In the contest he also faced the hostility of unrepentant United Irishmen—men like William Drennan who were to engage in what Castlereagh denounced as "a deep laid scheme again to bring the Presbyterian Synod within the ranks of democracy".
 (In 1810, with Castlereagh out of office, Drennan and his friends secured a government grant for the education of Presbyterian ministers in their new, distinctly liberal, Belfast Academical Institution).

 Despite the prestige of a new cabinet position in London, Castlereagh was defeated in a campaign marked by repeated aspersions on his failure to father a child, and by the taunts of those who, otherwise no friends of the Downshires, reminded him of the principles on which he had stood in 1790.
 News of his discomfiture was met with public celebration in Dublin and Belfast.

 On his return to London, the Treasury found him an alternative English seat, Boroughbridge, a government-controlled rotten borough.
 Having conciliated the Downshires and able to ride the victories of Arthur Wellesley (future Duke of Wellington), the reputed Dubliner he had appointed to command in the Peninsular War, in 1812 Castlereagh avenged his humiliation, and recovered the family seat.